 We offer in house 1:1 Specialist Study Skills tuition and Specialist Mentor support.
 Information on our Non-Medical Help support rates can be found below.

-We provide a confidential service in one of our confidential interview rooms in the West End (New Cavendish Street) and in Harrow.
+We provide a confidential service in the West End (New Cavendish Street) and in Harrow.
 Our rooms have specialist equipment and standard AV facilities.

 Where students already use a range of compensatory strategies, we will work with them to refine these and to introduce new ones.
 Our sessions can cover the fundamentals of producing assignments;

 - planning assignments

 - structuring assignments

 We also work with students on the development of effective strategies for note-taking, whether that be in lectures or from texts, and reading.
 Where appropriate, we integrate some assistive technology strategies, helping students make the most of their DSA equipment and software where relevant.

 We provide a confidential mentoring service in rooms based in our Counselling Service in the West End (Marylebone Road) and in Harrow.